 Norton Theorem with Examples: How to Use Norton Theorem?

 Norton’s theorem says that a linear two-terminal electric circuit may be exchanged with a Norton equivalent circuit.
 Norton Thoerm circuit consisting of a current source, IN, in parallel with a Norton resistor RN.
-Where IN is the short-circuit current through the terminals load resistor and RN is equivalent resistance at the terminals when all the independent sources are turned off.
+Where IN is the short-circuit current through the terminal load resistor and RN is the equivalent resistance at the terminals when all the independent sources are turned off.
 In this post, we will learn how to use the Norton theorem with examples.

 Just like Thevenin Theorem, Norton Theorem is also useful to analyze a single resistor that changes frequently and the rest of the circuit remains the same.
-In contrast to Thevenin Theorem, the Norton Theorem reduce it to the single current source instead of the voltage source.
+In contrast to Thevenin Theorem, the Norton Theorem reduces it to the single current source instead of the voltage source.
 An American Engineer E. L. Norton, 1926, proposed that a circuit can be reduced to a single current source, two resistors; RN, parallel with the current source, and the load resistor, RL, frequently changing a resistor.

 Norton Resistor RN is the same as Thevenin’s resistor Rth and Norton Current IN is Vth/RN.
-So, this implies that Norton Theorem is not more than the source transformation of the Thevenin Theorem.
+So, this implies that the Norton Theorem is not more than the source transformation of the Thevenin Theorem.

 Norton Equivalent Circuit